 Is the OEM unlock toggle missing on your Samsung Galaxy device?
-That’s probably because your phone has entered Prenormal RMM State.
-In this guide, we will show you how to prevent Prenormal RMM State on Samsung Galaxy Devices and avoid being locked again after flashing custom binaries.
+That’s probably because your phone has entered Prenormal KG/RMM State.
+In this guide, we will show you how to prevent Prenormal KG/RMM State on Samsung Galaxy Devices and avoid being locked again after flashing custom binaries.
 It is especially meant for users who would like to install TWRP, custom ROMs, kernels, or root their Samsung Galaxy device.

 - The OEM Unlock toggle will be missing in Settings > Developer options

 - You will see ‘RMM State: Prenormal‘ OR ‘KG State: Prenormal‘ when your Samsung device is in Download Mode

 - You will see “Only official released binaries are allowed to be flashed” message when trying to flash custom binaries like TWRP recovery

 You can Bypass Prenormal KG/RMM State and Prevent Locking Again

 A few months ago, we covered a simple trick to fix the Missing OEM Unlock Toggle.
 However, the method didn’t work for long and was patched by Samsung.
 So, it’s highly likely that you will be forced to experience the 7 days lock period for the first time.
 So, if the OEM Unlock toggle is missing on your Samsung Galaxy, you must have a SIM card inserted, connected to the network, and must not reboot your phone for straight 7 Days (168 Hours).

 But what after the OEM Unlock toggle reappears?
 It doesn’t mean that your device won’t get locked again.
 A simple example of this situation is when you flash TWRP and reboot directly into the system (OS).
 In that case, your phone will be locked again and prevent you further from rooting or flashing a kernel/custom ROM.